 Colour tokens, profiles and palettes

 S-100 based product specifications use the S-100 portrayal concept which consists of several components that can be registered in the GI Registry and may therefore be shared among different product specifications.
 Colour tokens and colour profiles are examples of such shareable concepts.
-The colour tokens are used in portrayal catalogues to specify the particular variation of a general colour using an address in RGB and/or CIE colour space coordinates.
+The colour tokens are used in portrayal catalogues to specify the particular variation of a general colour using an address in sRGB and/or CIE colour space coordinates.
 Historically, several colour tokens have been assigned to specific usages within ENC for concepts such as depth areas, land areas, regulated areas, buoys, lights, etc. These feature concepts may be reused in any S-100 based product specifications, which may also add their own colour tokens.
 This necessitates harmonisation of the use of colour tokens.
 When a feature concept is portrayed by two or more product specifications it is recommended that the same colour tokens are used in all portrayal catalogues.

 Text